Table of Contents

-Syphilis is a chronic systematic disease at early stages easily treated, but neglected cases very often lead to grave consequences and death consequently.
+Syphilis is a chronic systematic disease which is easily treated in its early stages, but neglected cases very often lead to grave consequences and death consequently.
 Treponema palladium is the causative factor of syphilis described in 1905-1910 by Schaudinn and Hoffman; Wasserman described the blood test for long-term forms of infection.

 During the First World War, syphilis had become a serious reason for the disability and absence from duty in the US Army, over 10,000 men were discharged, and 7 million lost person-days.

 Mercury was administered by the Esculaps of early medicine as the remedy against this infection; however, this chemical element appeared to be very toxic and became the reason of severe consequences or even death.

 Pathogenic treponemes are associated with the following 4 diseases: